Introduction to Omeka

 One of the files that you downloaded to your computer at the outset of the tutorial is a spreadsheet file of a list of hotels, with their associated metadata and URLs to images that accompany each of them.

 You will be presented with a list of all available Plug-Ins.
-There are 15 made available to you under the free plan.
+There are 15 (subject to change) made available to you under the free plan.
 There are even more available with other plans or using your own installation of Omeka.

 We want to import a CSV file containing object metadata so we need to enable the CSV Import Plugin.
 If it is not installed, first click install.
 Then click the ‘Activate’ button.